jalejandro555/challenge_03/README.md

             raise ValueError("Método de inicialización no reconocido.")

     def init_from_points(self, top_left, bottom_right):
-        self.top_left = top_left
+        if not (top_left.x < bottom_right.x and top_left.y > bottom_right.y): #A rectangle is valid if the top left point is above and to the left of the bottom right point. raise ValueError("The provided points cannot form a valid rectangle.") self.top_left = top_left
         self.bottom_right = bottom_right
         self.top_right = Point(bottom_right.x, top_left.y)